The Secret of My Success (1987 film): Soundtrack

 The soundtrack was released on LP and cassette tape on April 10, 1987.
 Seven of the 10 tracks were produced, and either written or co-written, by David Foster, who also scored the film and has three tracks of his own on the album.

 Not all of the songs featured in the film are included on the soundtrack, or, at least not in the same version.
 The film version of the song "The Secret of My Success" is slightly different, and also features a mini-instrumental version.
 The film version of "I Burn for You" does not feature vocals, whereas the soundtrack version does.
 The "Restless Heart" track from the film has a different title ("Something I Gotta Do"), and different lyrics than the soundtrack version.

-Popular songs "Walking on Sunshine" by Katrina & The Waves and "Oh Yeah" by Yello are heard in the film but do not appear on the soundtrack.
+The popular songs "Walking on Sunshine" by Katrina & The Waves and "Oh Yeah" by Yello are heard in the film but do not appear on the soundtrack.

 The soundtrack peaked at No. 131 on the Billboard 200.

 The theme from the picture "The Secret of My Success", performed by Night Ranger, was one of the songs that competed for the Golden Globe Award for Best Original Song in 1988.
 The winner was "(I've Had) The Time of My Life", the theme from Dirty Dancing, performed by Bill Medley and Jennifer Warnes.